shoppingflux/php-sdk/docs/manual/resources/order.md

 ## Operations

-From order API you can then access all available operation :
+From order API you can then access all available operations :

 ```php
 $operation = new \ShoppingFeed\Sdk\Api\Order\OrderOperation();